shreyamalogi/Real-Time-Color-Identifier/README.md

 ## Author

-This project was created by Shreya Malogi
+This project was created by Malogi Shreya

 Please note that this is a basic color detection application, and you can expand it further or integrate it into other projects as needed.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+MIT License

+Copyright (c) 2021 SHREYA MALOGI

 ## ⭐ Star and 🍴 Fork